The Drive iQ team visit Canterbury College

 Following a number of sadly fatal and serious road traffic collisions across Sussex, Surrey and Kent, South East Coast Ambulance Service NHS Foundation Trust (SECAmb) has teamed up with Drive iQ to remind drivers to take extra care and to urge young people to sign up to the software.
 SECAmb Paramedic, David Davis said “I’m going to be encouraging my own childrens’ school to promote the programme and would particularly urge every teenager to log on via the website.
 It could save lives.”
 To find out more click here

-This week saw the launch of Nanny Drive iQ – the world’s first online assessment and educational platform specifically aimed at a childcarer’s driving ability.
-In short, Nanny Drive iQ provides essential information and coping strategies to ensure someone driving children is fully informed and prepared for just about anything when out on the road.
+This week saw the launch of Drive A Child – the world’s first online assessment and educational platform specifically aimed at a childcarer’s driving ability.
+In short, Drive A Child provides essential information and coping strategies to ensure someone driving children is fully informed and prepared for just about anything when out on the road.
 It is endorsed and supported by early years experts Norland College and the online programme is now an integral part of their prestigious course.
 To find out more click here

 and follow us on Twitter here

 Drive iQ ambassador Abi Phillips was only nine-years-old when she had to deal with the tragic news that her sister, Kelly, had been killed in a car crash.
 Now 18, Abi is using the story of Kelly to raise awareness to other young drivers and hit home the importance of keeping safe on the road.
 Working with ITV Meridian, Abi is making a film which she hopes will encourage more support and training for young people in order to improve the quality of young drivers.
 To see a video of Abi’s story click here